samattwood9/icecream-shop-api/README.md

 # Icecream Shop API

-Code for an Icecream Shop's REST API, containing some example vulnerabilities.
+Code for an Icecream Shop's REST API, containing some example vulnerabilities for educational purposes.

 ## Getting started